 One of the occupational ‘hazards’ that I have is that I will always look at someone’s BaZi before I decide to go out on a date.
-Yes it’s a little calculative on my part, and it kills off the romance a little, but given the number of clients I’ve advised on love-related matters and looking at my own parents, I can’t help but put my BaZi skills to use.
-I don’t just use it for my romantic life, but I use it to decide whom I want around in my life too.
+Yes, it’s a little calculative on my part, and it kills off the romance a little, but given the number of clients I’ve advised on love-related matters and looking at my own parents, I can’t help but put my BaZi skills to use.
+I don’t just use it for my romantic life, but I also use it to decide whom I want around in my life.

 Like it or not, BaZi compatibility is a very real phenomenon in Chinese metaphysics, and it matters.
-It can save you from a major heartbreak, many years of your life and a lot of your money.
+It can save you from a major heartbreak, many years of your life, and money.
 Utilizing Chinese metaphysics for matters of the heart, of course, requires a bit of faith in our Chinese sages and what they passed down, and also in the practitioner you are engaging.
 Not many people are willing to let Chinese metaphysics and BaZi be part of their selection process for a partner, but I don’t blame them.
 We are all emotionally driven, after all.
 Relationships are complicated, and we don’t always make the most rational decision.
-Who we end up with also has a bit to do with karma because if our own individual BaZi charts are bad, it’s going to be difficult to attract a good partner too.
+Who we end up with also has a bit to do with karma because if our own individual BaZi charts are bad, it will be challenging to attract a suitable partner too.

 Why Being Practical With Love Is Important

 Many clients have come to me for a consultation when they’re in the middle of a divorce.
-I feel for them for having to go through so much pain and suffering, and I feel even more for their children as I come from a dysfunctional family myself.
+I feel for them for having to go through so much pain and suffering, and even more for their children, as I come from a dysfunctional family myself.
 I know how traumatizing it can be for a child when the relationship between the parents isn’t healthy.
-I wouldn’t want that for myself, and neither for my children, hence I fully make use of the gift that I have when it comes to making one of the most important life decisions that one has to make.
+I wouldn’t want that for myself, and neither for my children.
+Hence I entirely use my gift when it comes to making one of the most critical life decisions that one has to make.